 - Modern interface

-AfterShot Pro can handle many of the same edits as Lightroom, earning it a spot on this list.
-The program can handle just about anything you throw at it, including color adjustments, cropping, blemish retouching, and batch edit.
-AfterShot Pro even includes features that Lightroom doesn’t have, like local adjustment tools that use layers.
-Overall, though, Lightroom gives users a few more tools, and it tends to handle some edits a bit better than AfterShop Pro does, like lens corrections and perspective distortion.
+AfterShot Pro can handle many of the same edits as Lightroom, so it deserves a spot on this list.
+You can throw just about anything at this program, including color adjustments, cropping, blemish retouching, and batch editing.
+AfterShot Pro’s unique features, like adjustment tools with layers, put it a step above Lightroom.
+But overall, Lightroom gives users a few more tools, and it tends to handle some edits a bit better than AfterShop Pro does, like lens corrections and perspective distortion.